ehounder/SmartLegalContracts/README.md

 Tokenized Security Agreement escrow contract between a Lender and Borrower is also operational on the XRP Ledger Mainnet: [Security Agreement](/SecurityAgreement.html).

-## Web3site agency fee multipayment equivalent to credit cart transaction
+## Web3site agency fee multipayment equivalent to credit card transaction

-A soon as XRPL Labs Testnet is ready, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test its instance of the Batch Amendment XLS-56 multipayment to a Seller of a product or service and a website agency fee or Legal fee all in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card single signing transaction: [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).
+A soon as XRPL Labs Testnet is ready, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test Batch Amendment XLS-56 multipayments, i.e., split payments, to a Seller of a product or service and a website agency fee in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card transaction: [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).
+Users will also be able to test an [EscrowCreate, LegalFee payment] Batch transaction: [Security Agreement with Legal Fee](/SecurityAgreementLegalFee.html).

 ## Minimum Viable Product (MVP):